-This chart shows the fund's performance as the percentage loss or gain per year over the last 10 years.
+This chart shows the fund's performance as the percentage loss or gain per year over the last 4 years against its benchmark.

-It can help you to assess how the fund has been managed in the past.
+It can help you to assess how the fund has been managed in the past and compare it to its benchmark.

-■ Fund performance in % p.a.
+■ Fund performance in % p.a. ■ Benchmark performance in % p.a.